Oksana Markarova

 Oksana Serhiyivna Markarova (Оксана Сергіївна Маркарова; born 28 October 1976) is a Ukrainian politician and a former Ambassador of Ukraine to the United States serving February 2021 through August 2025.
 Markarova is also a former Minister of Finance in the government of Volodymyr Groysman and Oleksiy Honcharuk.

+On 30 November 2025, Zelenskyy announced that Markarova would become his advisor on Ukraine's reconstruction and investments.

 Early life and education

 Markarova was born on October 28, 1976, in the city of Rivne.
 Her father is an Armenian-Ukrainian.
 In 1999, Markarova received a master's degree in ecology at the Kyiv-Mohyla Academy.
 In 2001, she completed a master's degree in public finance and trade at the Indiana University School of Public and Environmental Affairs.

 Career

 During 1998 and 1999 and from 2001 to 2003, Markarova worked as an economic policy advisor and a manager for external and corporate communications at the US direct investment fund Western NIS Enterprise Fund.

 In 2000 Markarova interned in the US at the World Bank at the group in charge for banking and financial markets in Europe and Middle Asia.

 She later became the Head of Board (President) of ITT-Invest company, and later the head of board of the Investment Group ITT.
 At ITT, she worked with Serhiy Mishchenko, who was the head of the supervisory board.